nehaljwani/team.exiv2.org/book/IMaEA.md

 The general subject of the legality of Exiv2 hasn't been explored.
 There has been an enormous discussion about the legality of reading ISOBMFF files.
 See [https://github.com/Exiv2/exiv2/issues/1229](https://github.com/Exiv2/exiv2/issues/1229#issuecomment-705350266).

 The ISOBMFF issue has caused me to wonder if Exiv2 is legal at all.
 I also wonder if any open source is legal!
 What makes something legal or illegal?
 Is everything legal until there is a law which declares it as illegal, or everything illegal until permitted by legislation?
-I suspect everything is legal until there is a legal precedent _legislation or court ruling_ to the contrary.
+I suspect everything is legal until there is a legal precedent such as _legislation_ or _a court ruling_ to the contrary.

 Dealing with legal matters is not like reporting a bug.
 Exiv2 is an open-source project and we get a regular stream of issues reported on https://github.com/exiv2/exiv2.
 I acknowledge, investigate, reply and close the issue.
 By design, the process is focused on resolution.
 Legal processes are very different.
-When you ask for legal advice, you are instigating an open-ended process which will endlessly expand.
+When you ask for legal advice, you are instigating an open-ended process which will expand endlessly.

+Closely related to licensing is patents.
+There is a patent non-agression group called OIN which is the Open Invention Network.
+Members agree to give toll free use of their patents to other members.
+They have an impressive list of members include Facebook, Google, SAP, Microsoft, IBM and Canon.
+They also maintain the Linux System Definition. [https://openinventionnetwork.com](https://openinventionnetwork.com)

+It makes sense for Exiv2 to belong to OIN and be included in the Linux System Definition.
+The process to join is to fill in a form and sign it.
+And that's a problem.
+What is the legal status of Exiv2?
+I don't know.
+When you have a child, you register the birth and the child is recognised in law as a legal entity.
+If you register a company, it is a legal entity with a board of directors.
+Board members can sign documents on behalf of the company.
+However, open source is neither of these things.
+It's a collection of source on a server.
+I think it belongs to the authors.
+According to openhub.net there are 85 contributors.
+Presumably I need the consent of all 85 contributors.
+Even if I could contact all 85, it's possible that somebody would withhold their permission to join OIN.

+There is a reason to believe its not possible to get everybody to agree that Exiv2 should join OIN.
+Andreas used to offer a commercial license for Exiv2.
+In return for a modest fee, companies could ship products using the library and be free of the obligations of GPLv2.
+I had the idea of asking Google to purchase the commercial rights from Andreas.
+At least one team member objected because they didn't want anybody to "own" their work.
+With some thought and discussion in my dining room, the team reached the conclusion that the Exiv2 Open Source Project was under no obligation concerning the Commercial License and a "Position Paper" was written.
+I had the good fortune on vacation to meet a Legal Person who specialized in Intellectual Property.
+I sent him the "Position Paper" and he concurred with our reasoning.
+So, we were able to release the project from the Commercial License with no consequence for Team Exiv2.

+I was surprised by the Team's resistance to the idea of asking Google to buy the commercial rights.
+My conclusion is that unless you have the contributor's support, you should assume that you do not have their support.
+I don't intend to sign the OIN License.
+I give permission for a future maintainer to sign the OIN License on my behalf.

 [TOC](#TOC)
 <div id="11-22"/>